input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Votes

 * Vote messages diffuse votes from voters to the block-producing nodes.
     * An upper bound (worst-case scenario) on message traffic is that every vote diffuses to every node.
     * Votes would likely be sent via a new mini-protocol very similar to how transactions are propagated:
         * The downstream peers request list of IDs from upstream peers
         * They select the ones they do not have in their "mempools" for download
         * When quorum is reached they stop downloading votes for given round
     * Backpressure for a node's receiving is necessary in order to mitigate DoS attacks that flood a node with votes.
     * Nodes that have large stake might be allotted several votes.
-Instead of sending one message per vote, these could be bundles as a message that indicates the number of votes cast.
+Instead of sending one message per vote, these could be bundled as a message that indicates the number of votes cast.
     * Votes not recorded on the chain or in a certificate need to be kept by the node and persistently cached if the node is restarted.
 They might have to be provided to newly syncing nodes.
 * It is relatively straightforward to know the size the votes mempool would take
     * The size of a vote is likely a couple of hundred bytes.
     * Votes have a TTL (parameter max. age $A$ of the protocol) which implies there is a strict upper bound on the overall size of the votes mempool
     * There is also a cap on the number of votes per round (quorum parameter $\tau$)
     * And it is always possible to trade a bunch of votes with a certificate representing those votes